How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 Conclusion

-Understanding how plastic pellets are made — from feedstock preparation through extrusion, cutting, and screening — helps buyers match the right pelletizing line configuration to their operation.
+Understanding how plastic pellets are made – from feedstock preparation through extrusion, cutting, cooling, and screening – helps buyers match the right pelletizing line configuration to their operation.

 Frequently Asked Questions